-Where to Stay in Corfu Map
+Best Areas to Stay in Corfu Map

-We begin our journey on the eastern coast, in the eponymous Corfu Town, the capital and largest city on Corfu.
+We begin our journey on the east coast, in the eponymous Corfu Town, the capital and largest city on Corfu.
 Home to more than 1/3rd of the island’s population, the city is broken into two distinctly different sides, the Old Town and the New Town.